Business Budgeting For Success

 If income is less than expenditure?
 What will you do about it?

 What if your income doesn’t materialise, and you have a shortfall?
-What action would you take?
-Would you scale down an activity?
-Would you cut costs?
-Delay spending?
+Think about what action you would take.
+Would you scale down an activity?,cut costs? or delay spending?

 Should you plan for other unexpected circumstances?